protocol/research-website/content/posts/202104-snarkpack/index.md

 *A guided dive into the cryptographic techniques of SnarkPack*

-This post exposes the inner workings of SnarkPack, a practical scheme to aggregate Groth16 proofs, a derivation of the Inner Pairing Product work of [Bunz et al.](https://eprint.iacr.org/2019/1177), and its application to Filecoin.
+This post exposes the inner workings of SnarkPack, a practical scheme to aggregate Groth16 proofs, a derivation of the Inner Pairing Product work of [Bünz et al.](https://eprint.iacr.org/2019/1177), and its application to Filecoin.
 It explains Groth16 proofs, the inner product argument, and the difference between the original IPP [paper](https://eprint.iacr.org/2019/1177) and our modifications.
 This posts ends by showing the performance of our scheme and the optimizations we made to attain that performance.

 **TLDR**: SnarkPack can aggregate 8192 proofs in 12 seconds, producing a proof which is 38x smaller in size and can be verified in 48ms, including deserialization — 11x faster than batch verification.
 The scheme scales logarithmically, yielding an exponentially faster verification scheme than batching: the more you aggregate, the better.

-**Scope**: This post is not for experienced cryptographers; the goal is that anybody with a high school math level can follow along.
+**Scope**: This post is not for experienced cryptographers; the goal is that anybody with some mathematical background can follow along.
 For a more formal description of the scheme, please refer to our [paper](https://eprint.iacr.org/2021/529).

 **Table of Contents**